code0monkey1/-Javascript-oop/tutorial.md

 `One of the primary uses for IIFE's is to create private scope (i.e., private state).`

+`because the function expressed is called immediately, the IIFE wraps up the code nicely so that we don't pollute the global scope.`

 ###### Passing Arguments into IIFE's

 ```javascript